-We conducted a study within the subject with 10 participants (ages 25--35; balanced gender; working professionals, 4 with prior experience using AI chatbots to process emotions).
-Each compared the RAG-based and non-RAG versions of the \textit{Tell Me Assistant} in randomized order and rated five dimensions (\emph{Helpfulness}, \emph{Supportiveness}, \emph{Clarity}, \emph{Groundedness}, \emph{Overall}) on a 5-point scale.
-The full tabulated results are available as a CSV file in our GitHub and Hugging Face repositories.
+We conducted a study with 10 participants (ages 25--35; balanced gender; working professionals, 4 with prior experience using AI chatbots to process emotions).
+Each compared the RAG-based and non-RAG versions of the \textit{Tell Me Assistant} in randomized order and rated five dimensions (\emph{Helpfulness}, \emph{Supportiveness}, \emph{Clarity}, \emph{Groundedness}, \emph{Overall}) on a 5-point scale (Table~\ref{tab:all-evaluations} (c)).

-The RAG assistant scored higher on most dimensions, particularly \emph{Clarity} (4.2 vs 3.9) and \emph{Helpfulness} (4.0 vs.\ 3.9), while the non-RAG version was slightly better in \emph{Groundedness} (4.0 vs.\ 3.8).
+The RAG assistant scored higher on most dimensions, particularly \emph{Clarity} (4.2 vs. 3.5) and \emph{Helpfulness} (4.0 vs. 3.9), while the non-RAG version was slightly better in \emph{Groundedness} (4.0 vs. 3.8).
 In general, the RAG assistant achieved a stronger mean rating (3.8 vs. 3.6).

-Qualitative feedback described the RAG assistant as 'organized and on-point' and 'able to validate user inputs', participants approving its rephrasing and follow-up questions.
+Qualitative feedback described the RAG assistant as ``organized and on-point'' and ``able to validate user inputs,'' with participants approving its rephrasing and follow-up questions.
 Drawbacks included slower responses and occasional directness, whereas the non-RAG system was noted as faster but less engaging and sometimes unclear.

 In sum, participants preferred the RAG assistant for empathy, clarity, and conversational depth, outweighing modest speed advantages of the non-RAG setup.
 Although preliminary given the small, nonclinical sample, these results suggest that retrieval grounding improves the assistant’s value for reflective support.